Vimeo vs. YouTube: What You Need to Know

 So, where should you post your video?
 If you are targeting a large audience, go for YouTube, but if you need supportive feedback, go the Vimeo way.

-If you need to edit your videos before posting, then you should totally check out Movavi Video Editor Plus.
-This software takes a few minutes to master and has a lot of different filters, transitions, and many more.
+If you need to edit your videos before posting, then you should totally check out Movavi Video Editor Online.
+This online video maker offers ready-made templates, intros, titles, free muisc library, and more.